shpboris/users-app/README.md

 4. To expose the application using plain docker on port 8888, run the following: sudo docker run -d --name mysql-docker -e MYSQL_URL=jdbc:mysql://10.244.1.31:3306/users-db -e MYSQL_USER=shpboris -e MYSQL_PASSWORD=pass123 -p 8888:8000 shpboris/usersrestserver

 5. To deploy both MySql DB and users REST application to Kubernetes, make sure to have node named worker01 with /mnt/data directory in it.
-Then execute the following using files from src\main\resources\deployment folder of this project:
+Then execute the following using files from users-app/src/main/resources/deployment/ folder of this project:

     5.1 sudo kubectl apply -f secrets-and-config-maps.yml